 Medicines (tablets) are available to reduce urges to urinate.
 These relax the bladder muscle.

-There is also a medicine, which is injected into the muscle of the bladder wall.
+There is also a medicine, which is injected into the bladder muscle wall.
 This medicine may reduce the overactivity of the bladder.
-Self-Catheterisation will occasionally be necessary after the treatment because the medicine is so effective, the bladder muscle is unable to contract to empty the bladder.
+Self-catheterisation will occasionally be necessary after the treatment because the medicine is so effective, the bladder muscle is unable to contract to empty the bladder.